Blendify/blender-manual/trunk/blender_docs/manual/physics/baking.rst

 =======

 Disk Cache
-   When the simulation is Baked it will be stored inside of the blend-file when you save it.
+   The cache of a baked simulation will be stored inside the blend-file when you save it.
-   If the *Disk Cache* is checked, Blender will save the Cache separately to the drive in a folder named ``blendcache_[filename]`` alongside the blend-file.
+   When *Disk Cache* is checked, Blender will save the Cache separately to the drive in a folder named ``blendcache_[filename]`` alongside the blend-file.
    (The blend-file must be saved first.)